openframeworks/ofBook/chapters/project_joel/chapter.md

-# Anthropocene, an interactive film installation for Greenpeace as part of their field at Glastonbury 2013
+# Case Study: Anthropocene, an interactive film installation for Greenpeace as part of their field at Glastonbury 2013

 ## Project Overview